-This work was undertaken as part of the SEACAMS and SEACAMS2 projects, which is part-funded by the European Union's Convergence European Regional Development Fund, administered by the Welsh Government.
+This work was undertaken as part of the SEACAMS and SEACAMS2 projects, part-funded by the European Regional DevelopmentFund through the Welsh Government.
 S. Neill and M. Lewis wish to acknowledge the support the Sêr Cymru National Research Network for Low Carbon, Energy and the Environment (NRN-LCEE).
 The model simulations were conducted on Supercomputing Wales (a collaboration between Welsh universities and the Welsh Government).
 Marco Piano, Ben Powell and Aled Owen provided invaluable support with the ADCP deployments.